Evolution of wide O star binaries through their LBV stage. Population synthesis with mass-ejection-driven orbital evolution: Discussion

 Observationally, LBVs display two types of eruptions, S~Doradus eruptions \citep{Wolf1989A&A...217...87W} and giant eruptions, such as observed in $\eta$~Carinae \citep{Smith2003} and P~Cygni \citep{Smith2006ApJ...638.1045S}.
 While the mechanism of the giant eruptions remains unclear, the S~Doradus eruptions likely occur in stars that reach or exceed their Eddington-limit, which leads to a loosely-bound inflated envelope of typically $10^{-3}\mso$ \citep{Grafener2012A&A...538A..40G,Sanyal2015,Grassitelli2021A&A...647A..99G,Cheng2024ApJ...974..270C,Pauli2026}.
 In this situation, small variations of the stellar wind mass-loss rate can induce strong structural changes of the inflated envelope, which may reproduce the observed S~Doradus variability \citep{Grassitelli2021A&A...647A..99G}.
 For this to occur, the mass of the stars needs to exceed $\sim30\mso$ in the Milky Way, and $\sim40\mso$ in the SMC \citep{Sanyal2017A&A...597A..71S}.

-When we envision a massive primary star to undergo envelope inflation prior to Roche lobe filling, the binary orbit will likely be eccentric.
+When we envision a massive primary star to undergo envelope inflation prior to Roche lobe filling, the binary orbit will likely be eccentric because tidal circularisation is inefficient in relatively wide binaries, and steady stellar winds do not considerably alter the natal eccentricity of the binaries.
 So far, the effect of envelope inflation in eccentric binaries has not been investigated.
 However, when the primary expands, it will encounter the situation of Roche-lobe filling at periastron passage.
 Since the inflated envelopes are radiation pressure dominated, they are only loosely bound to the star.
 Therefore, it may be plausible that such envelopes are simply kicked off when the primary moves through its periastron.
 If this happens, the inflated envelope will grow back and the primary finds itself in the same situation as before, except that over time the stellar mass is reduced and the Eddington factor increased, which makes the occurrence of the following mass ejections at periastron easier.

 The current binary star, $\eta$~Carinae, may give a potential counterpart of this situation \citep{Hillier2001ApJ...553..837H,Smith2018MNRAS.480.1466S,Strawn2023MNRAS.519.5882S}, which shows series of brightening episodes \citep{Smith2011,Smith2017} and mass-loss enhancements \citep{Corcoran2001ApJ...547.1034C} during periastron passages.
 Whereas not the whole hydrogen-rich envelope of the LBV primary stars is lost in this way, our model likely captures the main features of such events.